ABLE FLIGHT SCHOLARSHIPS

 Candidates for all scholarships will complete the appropriate application form, including an essay on how they feel the scholarship would change their life.
 Following an initial review, finalists for Full and Career Training Scholarships will appear for an in-person interview to be conducted near their home.
 Semi-finalists for either Return To Flight or Flight Training Challenge Scholarships will have a phone interview.
 Able Flight will then select and notify the award recipients.

 The Able Flight Flight Training Scholarship covers ground and flight training, testing, travel and lodging expenses as required.
-Applicants for a full scholarship must be available to travel for training for a five-to-six week period, and applicants for Return To Flight or Flight Training Challenge scholarships must be available to travel for a one-week training period.
+Applicants for a full scholarship must be available to travel for training for a six week period, and applicants for Return To Flight or Flight Training Challenge scholarships must be available to travel for a one-week training period.

 After their selection, Able Flight Flight Training Scholarship winners will receive a complete King Schools Sport Pilot knowledge course (ground school) which they will complete at home prior to flight training.
 During the intensive flight training course, students will learn to fly a Light Sport Airplane according to the FAA’s Sport Pilot requirements.This challenging training program typically consists of 35-40 flight hours in addition to the comprehensive ground school study, and will prepare the student for flight under Sport Pilot Rules.
 Students who successfully complete all ground and flight training requirements and pass both the written and flight exams receive a Sport Pilot certificate.